mateuszniechwiej/Ms-1-LP/README.md

 4. Contact Form:
    * All fields in the contact form are required to be filled in:
      1. Trying to send without name input (required is displayed) :white_check_mark:
      2. After putting name try to send and info to fill empty field in email box is showing.
-After typing text only information about missing **@** is displaying  :white_check_mark:
+After typing only the text information about missing **@** is displaying  :white_check_mark:
-     3. Text area required after typing in name and email(booking is pre-selected with an option to change for comments) :white_check_mark:
+     3. Text area required after typing in a name and email(booking is pre-selected with an option to change for comments) :white_check_mark:
      4. After filling in all required field press **send** and no issues recorded. :white_check_mark:
     * Links for email and phone in the contact section working :white_check_mark:
 5. Footer: